dotnet-foundation/website/input/about/election/campaign-2020/shawn-wildermuth.md

 I'm passionate about .NET, but it's not the only community that I interact with.
 I am perplexed by the lack of .NET in non-enterprise environments (e.g. education, startups, etc.).
 I want to help drive the .NET Foundation to help projects that will help drive that adoption.
 Furthering the tools and projects that help improve the .NET community and welcome more members in with open arms.

 I'm also interested in increasing inclusion and diversity across software development.
 So, one of my goals in being on the board is to help ensure that the board continues to view inclusion as a priority in building .NET communities.
+Here is my candidacy interview:

+<?# YouTube FZublvIJWhw /?>

 ## My .NET and Community Contributions